 - Genus Species

 - Gallinula chloropus

-- The moorhen coloration is distinctive, with a slate-black breast, dark black head and neck, olive-green back, white rump, and a white stripe on each flank.
-The moorhen stands erect on large yellow legs and feet.
+- The common moorhen has a distinctive, slate-black breast, dark black head and neck, olive-green back, white rump, and a white stripe on each flank.
+This bird stands erect on large yellow legs and feet.
 Each leg has a red band above the upper joint just below the feathers.
 The feature that distinguishes it from other gallinules is the bright red shield on the face between the eyes.

-- Both male and female share the task of incubating the eggs.
+- Males and females share the task of incubating the eggs.
 After about 3 weeks, the chicks hatch.
 The young are able to swim soon after they hatch, but interestingly enough they lose this skill as they mature.

 - Clutch Size

 - Common moorhens breed from April to August.
 The female lays a clutch of 6–10 eggs, and may lay 2–3 clutches in a season.

 - At 3 weeks of age, young chicks can forage for themselves.
 Most can fly by 7 weeks of age.
 The young, however, stay with their parents until the fall to help raise later broods.

 - Life Span